 TRAVELLERS UPDATE - TOURING AUSTRALIA - NEW SOUTH WALES

-Newcastle Caravan, Camping & Holiday Expo
+Newcastle Caravan, Camping & Lifestyle Expo

 Venue: Newcastle Entertainment Centre and Showground, NSW

 Browse more than 180 caravan, 4WD and camper trailer related exhibits with RVs, camping equipment, tents and top destinations on display.

 NSW Fisheries runs four-hour kids fishing workshops for eight to fourteen year olds.
 The kids learn how fish responsibly in a safe and fun environment, including fun lessons on fishing techniques, information on NSW fishing rules, the best methods for catch and release and a practical fishing session in a safe estuary.
 These are pretty popular so bookings are essential.
 For details on when and where the next DPI workshops are, check out the DPI web site for more information: http://www.dpi.nsw.gov.au/fishing/recreational/resources/

 Permit System for Nine Mile Beach

 A permit system has been introduced to control 4WD vehicles on Nine Mile Beach from Redhead to Belmont, south of Newcastle.

 The system, which will also cover Belmont Wetlands State Park, will cost $33/week, $44/month or $88 for a whole year.
 No motor bikes, quad bikes or unregistered vehicles are permitted.
 Vehicles will be required to stick to designated beach-access routes, speed limits will be enforced and people’s behaviour will be monitored.